openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 175: Auto-calibration after power on

 Auto-calibration after power on
-This parameter determines the trigger of auto-calibration procedure, e.g. power on, load error, etc.

-Parameter size: 1B

-Default value: 1

-Available values:

-0 – no auto-calibration after power on

-2 – Auto-calibration after each power on

-3 – Auto-calibration after each LOAD ERROR (no load, load failure, burnt out bulb), if parameter 176 is set to 1 also after SURGE (output overvoltage) and OVERCURRENT (output overcurrent)

-4 – Auto-calibration after each power on or after each LOAD ERROR (no load, load failure, burnt out bulb), if parameter 176 is set to 1 also after SURGE (output overvoltage) and OVERCURRENT (output overcurrent)
+<p&gtThis parameter determines the trigger of auto-calibration procedure, e.g. power on, load error, etc.</p&gt <p&gtParameter size: 1B</p&gt <p&gtDefault value: 1</p&gt <p&gtAvailable values:</p&gt <p&gt0 – no auto-calibration after power on</p&gt <p&gt2 – Auto-calibration after each power on</p&gt <p&gt3 – Auto-calibration after each LOAD ERROR (no load, load failure, burnt out bulb), if parameter 176 is set to 1 also after SURGE (output overvoltage) and OVERCURRENT (output overcurrent)</p&gt <p&gt4 – Auto-calibration after each power on or after each LOAD ERROR (no load, load failure, burnt out bulb), if parameter 176 is set to 1 also after SURGE (output overvoltage) and OVERCURRENT (output overcurrent)</p&gt
 The following option values may be configured -:

 | Value  | Description |